The Management

 part of the interview process.
 Not only may they not have the

-experience or motivation to make a suitable assessment but their
+experience or suitable personal motivations to make a suitable assessment but their

 involvement might put the relationship with the candidate at